What is the difference between a cosmetic surgeon and a plastic surgeon?

 Things to consider before having rhinoplasty

-- Your surgeon can only work with the existing bone and cartilage structure, so there are limits to how far you can alter the shape of your nose.
-Make sure your surgeon understands why you want the operation so they can decide the best method of reconstructing your nose to your satisfaction.
+- Your medical practitioner can only work with the existing bone and cartilage structure, so there are limits to how far you can alter the shape of your nose.

 - The final results may take up to 12 months to emerge, so it is important to wait before making any decisions about the necessity for further surgery.